Learn about theories of change, logic models, evaluation plans, and other research tools that help IECMHC teams measure program fidelity and impact.

 A well-designed evaluation begins with the development of a program logic model, created in collaboration with stakeholders, program evaluators, and program designers.
-Logic models are visual depictions of the IECMHC program’s purpose, theory of change, processes, and outcomes.
+Logic models are visual depictions of the IECMHC program’s purpose, processes, and outcomes.
 The logic model states basic assumptions, the intended target populations, specific IECMHC services, and the processes needed to support the IECMHC program.
 Logic models are also an essential tool for guiding measurement of the program’s effects.

 Logic Model Toolbox Resources

 - Interactive Logic Model Guide for Infant & Early Childhood Mental Health Consultation (Interactive Module)

 This interactive module demonstrates the importance of logic models as a tool for evaluating IECMHC programs, and guides programs through the steps of creating their own.
 Also included are downloadable versions of the interactive logic models.
 The first two examples also include assumptions and external factors.

 - Maryland’s Project LAUNCH (school-based) – 2017 (PDF | 408 KB)